 When looking at a new fire alarm system, it is wise to look beyond the initial costs and consider what is best for your occupants’ safety, as well as the lifetime value of the system.
-A deeper look into the main differentiators between conventional and addressable systems, knowing your AHJ codes, and consulting with a professional fire protection company to assist in your decision will make for a smooth process with the best life-preserving outcome.
+A deeper look into the main differentiators between the types of fire alarm systems, knowing your AHJ codes, and consulting with a professional fire protection company to assist in your decision will make for a smooth process with the best life-preserving outcome.

-How to Know What Type of Fire Alarm System My Business Needs?
+What Type of Fire Alarm System Does My Business Need?

 No matter which type or combination of fire alarm systems you have or need in your building, when a life-threatening issue like fire is detected, your system must simultaneously alert occupants to evacuate, send information to the monitoring company, dispatch emergency responders, and activate fire sprinklers or other extinguishing systems.
 This entire process should happen in mere seconds.